valtech/valtech-contactsync-android/README.md

 6. Configure:
   1. Go to Android Settings -> Accounts -> Valtech.
   2. Click "Countries to sync".
   3. Select which countries to sync contacts from.
+Your own country will be preselected.

 If you unselect a previously selected country to sync from, contacts synced from that country will be removed.
 If you uninstall the app all contacts synced will be removed.